Formalizing contextuality in sequential scenarios: Proofs

+We now check that the compatibility of marginal is respected for any hidden empirical model $h^{\lambda_0} = (h^{\lambda_0}_S)_{S \in \mathcal{S}}$\footnote{Here we use the notation $\lambda_0$ instead of $\lambda$ as it refers to the hidden variable that is given in the sequence, but will change in its course.}:

-where $A_k$ is the $k$\textsuperscript{th} measurement of context $S$.
-In Equation~\eqref{eq:use-of-NBTS-proof-thm}, we used NBTS condition.
+Where $A_k$ is the $k$\textsuperscript{th} measurement of context $S$.
+We start from the NBTS assumption in Equation~\eqref{eq:NBTS-decomp}.
 Then we split the instruments that come before and after $A_{\tilde{k}}$ in Equation~\eqref{eq:split-proof-ND-equiv-COM}, and because of the summation we can directly eliminate the second product in Equation~\eqref{eq:elimination-rhs-proof-ND-equiv-COM}, finally we just iteratively apply ND in Equation~\eqref{eq:ND-p1-proof-ND-equiv-COM} and~\eqref{eq:ND-p2-proof-ND-equiv-COM}.
 We can apply iteratively the ND relation because by definition of a ND HVM we have:

-We can also apply this procedure for the context $S'$, and it is quite clear that we obtain the same result, proving:
+We can also apply this same procedure for the sequence $S'$, and it is quite clear that we obtain the same result.
+Hence: